jpriniski/CrowdsourcingBeliefSystems/README.md

 # Crowdsourcing to Analyze Belief Systems Underlying Social Issues

-Repository for code used in Priniski, J.H. & Holyoak, K. (2020).
+Repository for code used in Priniski, J.H. & Holyoak, K.J.
+(2020).
 Crowdsourcing to Analyze Belief Systems Underlying Social Issues. *Proceedings of the Cognitive Science Society*.

 If you use any of the code in this repository, please consider referencing:
 ```